iRB-Lab/py-ga-VRPTW/README.md

 **Parameters:**

-- `instName` - A problem instance name provided in Solomon's VRPTW benchmark problems.
+- `instance_name` - A problem instance name provided in Solomon's VRPTW benchmark problems.
-- `unitCost` - The transportation cost of one vehicle for a unit distance.
+- `unit_cost` - The transportation cost of one vehicle for a unit distance.
-- `initCost` - The start-up cost of a vehicle.
+- `init_cost` - The start-up cost of a vehicle.
-- `waitCost` - Cost per unit time if the vehicle arrives early than the customer's ready time.
+- `wait_cost` - Cost per unit time if the vehicle arrives early than the customer's ready time.
-- `delayCost` - Cost per unit time if the vehicle arrives later than the due time.
+- `delay_cost` - Cost per unit time if the vehicle arrives later than the due time.
-- `indSize` - Size of an individual.
+- `ind_size` - Size of an individual.
-- `popSize` - Size of a population.
+- `pop_size` - Size of a population.
-- `cxPb` - Probability of crossover.
+- `cx_pb` - Probability of crossover.
-- `mutPb` - Probability of mutation.
+- `mut_pb` - Probability of mutation.
-- `NGen` - Maximum number of generations to terminate evolution.
+- `n_gen` - Maximum number of generations to terminate evolution.
-- `exportCSV` - If `True`, a CSV format log file will be exported to the `results\` directory.
+- `export_csv` - If `True`, a CSV format log file will be exported to the `results\` directory.
-- `customizeData` - If `Ture`, customized JSON format problem instance file will be loaded from `data\json_customized\` directory.
+- `customize_data` - If `Ture`, customized JSON format problem instance file will be loaded from `data\json_customized\` directory.

 **Returns:**